xbb66kw/o1Neuro/README.md

 Alternatively, you can use IDEs like Spyder in conda, which provide friendly tools for visual learners.

-## Dependencies

-The following are my environments:

-* Spyder version: 5.5.1 (conda)
-* Python version: 3.10.12 64-bit

-  _Early versions of Python do not support type hints.
-The package `hyperopt` may not be compatible with the latest Python version. :c_

-* Conda version: 24.3.0

-* xgboost: Used for boosting algorithms (version 1.5.0).
-* sklearn: Provides machine learning algorithms and utilities (version 1.2.2).
-* scipy: Scientific computing library for numerical operations (version 1.11.1).
-* hyperopt: Library for hyperparameter optimization (version 0.2.7).

 ## Reference

-Chien-Ming Chi (2025) Sure Convergence and Constructive Universal Approximation for Multi-Layer Neural Networks.
+Chien-Ming Chi (2025) Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks.

 ## License